SEO strategy. You’ve heard of it. You know that your business needs it. But, you aren’t entirely sure what it is.

 Paid Search is when a website pays to appear on SERPs.
 Instead of sending signals that encourage a search engine to show a webpage as a top result, a business pays to appear at the top of a SERP.

 In search results, you can see the difference between organic SEO and paid search.
 The paid promotions are displayed as ‘ads.’

 Organic and paid strategies are different and provide different results, but neither is necessarily better or worse than the other.
-Both have unique benefits, and business should choose which, or both, to use based on their goals.
+Both have unique benefits, and businesses should choose which, or both, to use based on their goals.

 What Are the Main Components of Organic SEO Strategy?

 SEO is a loaded term.
 It includes dozens of strategies and concepts.
 You don’t need to learn all of the individual tactics that go into creating an SEO plan.
 But, you should be well versed in understanding the main components of SEO Strategy Simplified.

 These are the four areas that are most important to building a strong, organic SEO strategy.

 It should be no surprise that the actual content on your site is a major factor for your SEO strategy.
 Every page on your site potentially sends signals to search engines that help them understand and rank your site.

 Copy, images, and links all send signals to search engines that either boost or decrease your ability to rank.
 The content provides context to search engines so they know what your page is about and can associate it with search terms and phrases.
 The more fresh, relevant, high-quality, and optimized content you have, the better your chances at showing on SERPs.